 The Sex Education season 3 soundtrack includes music by David Bowie, Bob Dylan and Aimee Mann.
-This info article contains spoilers for Laurie Nunn’s Netflix series.
+This info article contains spoilers and song details for Laurie Nunn’s Netflix series.
 Visit the Soundtracks of Television section for more Vague Visages streaming guides.

 Sex Education season 3 examines the power struggle between students and a new headmaster at Moordale Secondary.
 All of the main cast members return for the third series installment, including Asa Butterfield as Otis Milburn, Gillian Anderson as Jean Milburn, and Ncuti Gatwa as Eric Effiong.
 Girls alum Jemima Kirke co-stars as the primary villain, Hope Haddon.
 Supervised by Matt Biffa (The Last Letter from Your Lover), the soundtrack is fueled by nearly 50 mainstream tracks and original music by Ezra Furman.
 Here’s every featured song in Sex Education season 3.